wdwind/dsh-vision-no-vision/README.md

 ## Note

-Seriously, it is not a serious plugin :P .
+Seriously, it is not a serious plugin 😝.
 The tool generates an ascii-art from the input image and feed it into the text-only LLM to guess the content.